byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 - fresh fruit remnants

 **Stable**
 If the enzyme is full of its necessary nutrients, it can survive even at pH. value below 3.5, this ferment usually produces a beautiful safe and stable pH. range of 4.5-5.
 The fermentation can remain active even at temperatures as high as 100C.

-**This fermentation process creates a product rich in antioxidants, which decelerate the aging of cells.**

 #### *Delicously rich, gourmet food for the microbiome of your skin.
 Fermented ingredients are like a supercharged turbo boost for your skincare routine.*

+**This fermentation process creates a product rich in antioxidants, which decelerate the aging of cells.**

 **Fermentation naturally produce AHAs, the all-important ingredient that helps slough away dead skin to reveal its natural gorgeous glow.
-AHA- Alpha hydroxy acids work by “loosening” the top layer of dead skin cells on your skin, revealing the healthy, newer skin underneath.**
+AHA- Alpha hydroxy acids work by “loosening” the top layer of dead skin cells, revealing the healthy, newer skin underneath.**

-**Lactic acid, the gentle sister of the AHAs and the ideal choice for those with sensitive skin.
-Lactic acid is known for making the skin extremely soft while also brightening those PIH (post-inflammatory hyperpigmentation) spots, improving skin tone, and increasing the collagen production in your skin.
+**Lactic acid, the gentle sister of the AHAs and the ideal combination.
+For those with sensitive skin, Lactic acid is known for making the skin extremely soft while also brightening those PIH (post-inflammatory hyperpigmentation) spots, improving skin tone, and increasing the collagen production in your skin.
 Like AHAs it also helps with acne, blackheads, and whiteheads.**

-#### Lactic acid bacteria (LAB) are one of the most well-studied bacterial groups known from ancient times.
-LAB are part of normal microflora of gastrointestinal and genitourinary tracts, hence they are used as components of probiotics.
+#### LAB are part of normal microflora of gastrointestinal and genitourinary tracts, hence they are used as components of probiotics.

 - **Working by accelerating skin cell turnover (exfoliating) and act as a moisturizer and humectant, meaning it draws water into the skin, helping to plump-up the skin and give you a smoother, more youthful appearance.**